ThreeSixtyGiving/standard/documentation/governance.md

 ## Review by the Stewardship Committee
 The updated schema, documentation along with a change log and narrative description of the changes will be released for review by the Stewardship Committee.
 The Committee will be asked to complete a full review of the changes, and to submit to 360Giving’s CEO:
-* A judgement on whether the overall upgrade, and/or specific changes should be accepted, accepted with minor changes, substantially revised or rejected.
+* A judgement on whether the overall upgrade, and/or specific changes should be **accepted, accepted with minor changes, substantially revised** or **rejected**.
 * Comments on each request for revisions or rejection.

 All reviews and the judgement made will be published.
 Community members may also submit their own reviews of the whole revision, or specific elements.
 The minimum period for Committee review is one month.